aamott/strawberry-ai-home-assistant-integration/README.md

 When online, the Hub's agent loop has full access to skills across all connected Spokes (weather, music, system control, etc.).
-When offline, the local agent uses TensorZero's embedded gateway to call an LLM directly and can only control HA entities via the native Assist API.
+When offline, the local agent uses TensorZero's embedded gateway (or direct HTTP requests) to call an LLM directly and can only control HA entities via the native Assist API.

 ## Requirements